 Best Hair shop in New Jersey!
 SEMA HAIR

-Japanese hair straightening is a new technique that makes frizzy, curly or wavy hair pin -straight without causing much damage to your hair.
-Unlike using a flat iron to temporarily straighten your hair, Japanese hair straightening actually makes your hair stay straight – permanently.
+Japanese hair straightening is a new technique that makes frizzy, curly, or wavy hair pin-straight without causing much damage to your hair.
+Unlike using a flat iron to straighten your hair temporarily, Japanese hair straightening actually makes your hair stay straight – permanently.
 However, when your roots grow out, they’ll grow out curly, not straight.
 Only hair whose surface has actually undergone the treatment will be permanently straight.
-When your roots start to grow in, you can go in to SEMA HAIR salon for a touch up, which will make the roots straight, too.
+When your roots start to grow in, you can go to SEMA HAIR salon for a touch-up, which will make the roots straight, too.

 Q: What kind of hair is suitable for Japanese Hair Straightening?